heavyk/Captain-Of-Industry/captain.md

 - ability to set something "idle" priority (meaning, that only do this if there are no other jobs for some seconds)
 - alarm to notify me (or visual way to see) when a building has not been active for some period of time
 - on world resources, "load cargo" has an option (checkbox?) to return after loading.
+- it'd be cool to have the blueprints folder match the blueprints dir structure in the game as well.. probably not optimised for large amounts of bps, but it's easier for having a diff. maybe a developer mode where the bps are even stored in a text format.

 ### improvements to existing functionality (recently noticed)